This document details what is going to happen once your affilitation to the EUI ceases.

 Leaving the EUI (Preparing for Account Expiration)

-Once your account expires, you will not be able to access any IT resource and all your data will not be accessible or recoverable.
+Once your account expires, you will not be able to access any ICT resource and all your data will not be accessible or recoverable.
 Before this happens, we strongly suggest you take the following steps while your EUI account is still valid:

-You should arrange a new email address, set up AutoReply (Out of Office) notice and Mail Forwarding, and backup your mail:
+You may need to arrange a new (personal) email address, set up an AutoReply (Out of Office) notice and Mail Forwarding, and backup your mail:

-Using the WebMail, create an "Out of Office" (AutoReply) Notice via Email to send an automatic note to all your correspondents advising them of your change of E-mail address.
+Using the WebMail, create an "Out of Office" (AutoReply) in order to send an automatic email to all your correspondents advising them of your change of email address.

-Please Note: AutoReply ends when your EUI account expires.
+Please Note: AutoReply ends 1 month after your EUI account expires.

-Please Note: Mail Forwarding ends when your EUI account expires.
+Please Note: Mail Forwarding ends 1 month after your EUI account expires.